rich-at-thinkful/slides-engine/slides/node-db-intro/18-sql-query-3/content.md

 <div class='row'>
 <div class='cell-4'>

-* How many canned goods products are there in the cat food care aisle? {.fragment data-index=2}
+* How many products are there with "canned" in the name but not in an aisle that contains "canned"? {.fragment data-index=2}

 </div>
 <div class='cell-2 smallest note-text'>

-WHERE, ILIKE, COUNT, GROUP BY {.fragment data-index=2}
+WHERE, NOT ILIKE, COUNT {.fragment data-index=2}

 </div>
 </div><!-- end row -->